-Apple's first MacBook Pro using its own processor was announced at the company's One More Thing online event.
+Apple's first MacBook Pro using its own processor was announced at the company's One More Thing online event on 10 November.
 The 13in MacBook Pro was one of three models to receive the new Apple M1 chip – the second time the 13in MacBook Pro has been upgraded this year.

 In its online broadcast, Apple highlighted the 13in MacBook Pro’s performance and extremely long battery life – plus some new microphones that should improve how you sound on your next Zoom call.